laythq/CV/README.md

 #### Makers Academy (June to September 2018)

 Through Makers, I have picked up a number of skills and experiences.
-I have learned how to test drive my code comprehensively, through tools and frameworks such as RSpec, Jasmine, Pytest, Jest, Istanbul and others.
+I have learned some Object Oriented Design fundamentals and applied them in my projects, which have been in Ruby, Rails and Javascript.
+I have learned how to test drive my code comprehensively, through tools and frameworks such as RSpec, Jasmine, Istanbul and others.
 I now fully appreciate the value of TDD and have applied it in all my work so far.
-I have learned some Object Oriented Design fundamentals and applied them in my projects, which have been in Ruby, Rails and Javascript.
-I have also learned some basic Front-End skills, working with HTML and CSS, as well as other Back-End skills such as SQL.
+I have also learned some basic Front-End skills, working with HTML, CSS and React, as well as other Back-End skills such as SQL.

 I have also enjoyed the experience of learning more about how the Web works.
 I have built a number of Web Apps as part of a team as well as individually at Makers, working with Rails, Sinatra and Node/Express in the process.